ome/omero-documentation/omero/sysadmins/index.rst

 ##################################

-This documentation begins with information aimed at OS-level administrators and moves on to day-to-day management of OMERO for facility administrators/managers (who may find it useful to read the :help:`Facility Managers help guide <facility-manager.html>` for an overview first).
+This documentation begins with information aimed at OS-level administrators and moves on to day-to-day management of OMERO for facility managers (who may find it useful to read the
+:help:`Facility Managers help guide <facility-manager.html>` for an overview first).

 *****************
 Server Background